ptekchand/android-store/README.md

   Once _storeOpening_ has been called, everything required for purchasing items off stores will be initialized.

+6. Finally, you need to implement _onActivityResult_ in the activity which calls _storeOpening_ and allow _StoreController_ to handle the result.
+If it returns false, you may continue processing the result as it may be for some other result you're expecting in _onActivityResult_:

+  When you show the store call:

+    ```Java
+    @Override
+    protected void onActivityResult(int requestCode, int resultCode, Intent data) {
+        Log.d(TAG, "onActivityResult(" + requestCode + "," + resultCode + "," + data);

+        // Pass on the activity result to the helper for handling
+        if (!StoreController.getInstance().handleActivityResult(requestCode, resultCode, data)) {
+            // Result not handled by StoreController/IabHelper, so handle it yourself
+			// (here's where you'd perform any handling of activity results not related
+			// to in-app billing.
+            super.onActivityResult(requestCode, resultCode, data);
+        }
+        else {
+            Log.d(TAG, "onActivityResult handled by StoreController/IabHelper.");
+        }
+    }
+    ```

+  See the _StorePacksActivity_ in the _SoomlaAndroidExample_ project.

   And that's it !
 You have storage and in-app purchasing capabilities...
 ALL-IN-ONE.

 ## What's next?
 In App Purchasing.